aaronshaver/aaron-rc-files/README.md

-# Make your macOS terminal and shell awesome.
+# Make your macOS terminal and shell experience awesome.

 ## Install these programs.